kimmykokonut/quiz-of-choice/README.md

 ## By Kim & Gabe

 ## TODO
-* create Redux slice for userState?
+* create Redux slice for userState? slice created but not connected.
-* database: user profile, stats, page on UI with list of quizzes created and taken? add timestamp?
+* database: add stats on dashboard with list of quizzes created and taken. add timestamp?
-* more database digging to add functionality
-* obv. styling

 ## Component Diagram
  ![Diagram of components](src/assets/diagram.drawio.svg)